jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 :warning: please be aware that things in your `C:` drive will be referred to as `mnt/c/`.
 So, for instance if I want to put something in my `Documents` folder I would need to do `cp test.txt /mnt/c/Users/$USER/Documents/test.txt`.
 Make sure you select the right value of $USER in that path example.
 If you're unsure, simply check the username in Windows10 OR you can hit `tab` after `/mnt/c/Users/` and you should see things autopopulate`

+Otherwise, if you want to view things through the File Explorer you can do so by following these steps:

 <img src="./imgs/accessingLinuxFS1.PNG"  width="60%" height="30%">
 <img src="./imgs/accessingLinuxFS2.PNG"  width="60%" height="30%">
 <img src="./imgs/accessingLinuxFS3.PNG"  width="60%" height="30%">